privacysandbox/protected-auction-key-value-service/docs/generating_udf_files.md

 We provide a [simple reference implementation](/tools/udf/sample_udf/udf.js):

--   The implementation ignores part of the request, e.g. the `context` field.
+-   The implementation ignores part of the request, e.g. the `metadata` field.
--   For each `keyGroup` in the request, it calls `getValues(keyGroup.keyList)` to retrieve the keys from the internal cache and returns the key-value pairs in its response.
+-   For each `keyGroup` in the request, it calls `getValues(keyGroup)` to retrieve the keys from the internal cache and returns the key-value pairs in its response.

 ## 2. Generate a UDF delta file